TAMULib/folio-module-descriptor-registry/README.md

 The specific JSON file is merged with the loaded `deployment.json` file for each deployment described in the **Module Discovery Descriptor**.

 The `vars` sub-directory contains an optional set of variable substitution JSON files that are named based on the `name` of the module, such as `mod-configuration.json`.
-Each of these specific JSON files contains a JSON object just like the `vars.json` from the `main` sub-directory.
+Each of these specific JSON files contain a JSON object just like the `vars.json` from the `main` sub-directory.
 The specific `vars` JSON file is merged with the `vars.json` file for each deployment described in the **Module Discovery Descriptor**.

 The output path, such as `template/deploy/output/`, contains two main sub-directories: `json` and `yaml`.